jamesjj1979/us-enters-ww2/README.md

  ## No clear mandate for war

 Victory at the polls allowed the re-elected Roosevelt more freedom of action, but not a mandate to go to war.
 He did not want to fight Germany and Italy without wide backing.
 Instead he used his presidential powers to implement a decidedly one-sided neutrality.
 Already in September 1940 he had provided 50 obsolete American destroyers to Britain.
-Now, in the winter of 1940–41 he declared that America would be an “Arsenal of Democracy”, and he succeeded by March 1941 in putting through Congress Lend-Lease legislation, providing arms to Britain without direct payment.
+Now, in the winter of 1940–41 he declared that America would be an Arsenal of Democracy, and he succeeded by March 1941 in putting through Congress Lend-Lease legislation, providing arms to Britain without direct payment.
 <param ve-image
-       label="resident Roosevelt signs the Lend-Lease bill to give aid to Britain and China (March 1941)." description="Signing of the lend-lease act"
+       label="President Roosevelt signs the Lend-Lease bill to give aid to Britain and China (March 1941)." description="Signing of the lend-lease act"
        license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/8/8d/President_Franklin_D._Roosevelt-1941.jpg">